-VentureWell typically invests in Stage 3 teams through convertible debt and does so on a case-by-case basis.
-Stage 1 and Stage 2 funding consists of grants to the team and is not in exchange for equity or debt.
+Stage 1 and Stage 2 funding is grant funding, and is not in exchange for equity or debt.
 Stage 1 and Stage 2 funding is through the home university of the team.
 At Stage 3 there are no requirements that there be currently enrolled students on the team.
 If a team is considered for funding at Stage 3, it would be directly to the company.

-In general, eligible applications will be evaluated on the following four elements:
+In general, eligible applications will be evaluated on the following five elements:

 - Technology innovation and feasibility

-- Team composition, commitment, expertise, and institutional support
+- Team composition, skills, commitment, and institutional support

 - Positive social and/or environmental impact